Need a last-minute sake substitute? These best seven ingredient alternatives will get you out of trouble.

 Uses for Sake in Cooking

-Sake has many different uses, which include preparing your food and using it as a marinade.
-Or you can use it in various recipes such as steamed chicken or mussels, teriyaki sauce, glazing or grilling fish, salmon dishes, or curry dishes.
-You can also use steam clams, marinate ribs, and grilled swordfish.
+Sake has many different uses, including using it as a marinade for food preparation.
+You can also use it in various recipes such as steamed chicken or mussels, teriyaki sauce, glazing or grilling fish, salmon dishes, or curry dishes.
+You can also use it to steam clams, marinate ribs, and grilled swordfish.
 You can also make strip steaks or steam halibut with ginger as well as cabbage.

 These are just some of the examples of recipes in which you can incorporate sake.
 It is often used in traditional Japanese dishes, but nowadays, many cultures have also borrowed the alcoholic ingredient.